patricktokeeffe/n2o-trailer-wx/README.md

 ### QUANTUM (PAR) sensor

-The (very old) PAR sensor requires an inverted differential measurement setup:
+The QUANTUM (LI-190SA) sensor connects to the BNC connector of a 2290 (604&ohm;) millivolt adapter, and the millivolt adapter is measured differentially:

+> *The millivolt adapter for LI-190SA series PAR sensor is measured with an
-> *The multiplier is also negative, which produces a correct polarity signal.*
+> inverted differential setup.
+The multiplier is also negative, which produces
+> a positive value.*

 | Description  | Color | CR1000 |
 |----------------------------------------|:-----:|:-----:|